amundo/image-annotation/README.md

 ## Introduction

 I have found many contexts in which it would be useful to add annotations to images.
 For example, I am interested in writing systems for various reasons, and I often need to add annotations to images of text.
 I am also interested in building Web Components, and I thought it would be fun to build a Web Component that allows users to add annotations to images.
-This post describes the workflow I used to build the Web Component and the Web Component itself.
+In this article I am keeping a record of the steps I took and research I had to do to get the component working.

 ## The workflow